Blosterhxh/simple_lora/README.md

 = \| 0,G_{b2}(\langle tok1 \rangle) - \text{random} \|
 $$

-Thus, the first term of the loss pushes G to resemble the dataset on $\langle tok1 \rangle$, and the second term forces $\langle tok1 \rangle$ not to store environmental information.
+Thus, the first term of the loss pushes $G$ to resemble the dataset on $\langle tok1 \rangle$, and the second term forces $\langle tok1 \rangle$ not to store environmental information.

 That said, there are still two problems.
 First, by learning the dataset environment, the first term decreases, and by keeping the original environment,